-- The Kemps Ridley Sea Turtle is a rather magnificent creature which sadly, is also one of the most endangered sea turtles in all the world.
+- The Kemps Ridley Sea Turtle serves as the name for a rather magnificent creature.
+Quite sadly, however, it is also one of the most endangered sea turtles in all the world.

-- Perhaps fewer than 1,000 breeding females still exist.
-For this reason, the IUCN has justifiably listed this reptile as Critically Endangered.
+- This holds true due to the fact that perhaps fewer than 1,000 breeding females still exist.
+For this reason, among others, the IUCN has justifiably listed this reptile as Critically Endangered.

-- It bears the name of Richard M. Kemp who was the naturalist to first identify the species, in 1880.
-It also ranks as one of the smallest sea turtles we know of as well as the smallest within its endemic range.
+- It also bears the name of Richard M. Kemp who was the naturalist to first identify the species, in 1880.
+Further, it ranks as one of the smallest sea turtles we know of as well as the smallest within its endemic range.

-- The species is also now under protection.
-However, unfortunately, it also still faces threats beyond those of the natural predators.
+- The magnificent species is also now under legal protection in all parts of its natural range.
+However, unfortunately, it also still faces threats to its existence beyond those of the natural predators.

-- These include accidental trapping in fishing nets and human disturbance of nesting grounds by egg collectors.
+- These, of course, include accidental trapping in fishing nets, and other commercial practices.
+But, it also includes human disturbance of nesting grounds, both accidentally, and by egg collectors.

 Kemps Ridley Sea Turtle Physical Description

-The carapace of the amazing Kemps Ridley Sea Turtle has a rather rounded shape, with an average diameter of about 24 in (61 cm).
-Its maximum known weight is approximately 100 lb (45 kg).
+Most notably, the carapace of the amazing Kemps Ridley Sea Turtle has a rather rounded shape.
+It also has an average diameter of about 24 in (61 cm).
+In addition, its maximum known weight is about 100 lb (45 kg).

-Among adults, the upper carapace is a mottled gray and green combination in color.
-The underside is typically a pale yellow.
+Among adults, the upper carapace appears a mottled gray and green combination in color.
+The underside typically presents a pale yellow.
 Yet, the newly hatched young, extraordinarily, are predominantly a deep purple.

-The Kemps Ridley Sea Turtle primarily inhabits the Gulf of Mexico, which is a rather small range.
+Firstly, the awesome Kemps Ridley Sea Turtle primarily inhabits the Gulf of Mexico.
+Among similar marine species, this is a rather small range.
 However, individuals have also reached as far north as Nova Scotia.

 Within that range, it solely inhabits the neritic zone where it prefers areas close to shore, with depths of 160 ft (49 m) or less.
 This creature often inhabits regions of red mangrove, as well.

-Individuals primarily feed on snails, shrimp, and spider crabs.
-Its natural predators (aside from humans) include foxes, raccoons, weasels, and dogs.
+Additionally, most adult individuals primarily feed on snails, shrimp, and spider crabs.
+Its natural predators (aside from humans) include foxes, raccoons, weasels, and dogs, obviously, while onshore.